EshaKaushik/Video-Conferencing-App/readme.md

 - Video Call with multiple participants
 - Chat feature working without disrupting flow of meeting
     - View & Send messages.
-    -Continue the conversation after the meeting.
+    - Continue the conversation after the meeting.
-    -Start the conversation before the meeting.
+    - Start the conversation before the meeting.
 - Toggling of video stream
 - Toggling of audio stream (mute & unmute)
 - Screen sharing